Philp v Ryan: Facts

 The plaintiff, David Philp, was referred to Bon Secours Hospital in Cork by his general practitioner, after complaining of abdominal pain.
 There, the defendant negligently failed to diagnose Mr Philp with prostate cancer, and instead began treatment for prostatitis.
 Consequently, by the time the correct diagnosis was made 8 months later, the cancer had advanced, although it was unclear to what extent the progression was affected by the delayed treatment.

 Under Fennelly J's discussion of the loss of chance doctrine in the Supreme Court, the question was whether Mr Philp could establish factual causation between his lost chance of recovery and the defendant's negligence.
 In short, 'but for' the defendant's negligence, was there a greater than 50% chance that Mr Philp would have recovered.
 In this case, the lost chance related to loss of life expectancy, meaning the court compared possible life expectancy before and after the negligent act.
-A similar approach was taken by the minority in Gregg v Scott, who found it inappropriate to regard the plaintiff's lost chance as their lost chance of recovery when dealing with a pre-exiting condition that was always going to be terminable or otherwise incurable.
+A similar approach was taken by the minority in Gregg v Scott, who found it inappropriate to regard the plaintiff's lost chance as their lost chance of recovery when dealing with a pre-existing condition that was always going to be terminable or otherwise incurable.